webdriverio/webdriverio/docs/OrganizingTestSuites.md

 To prevent this, you should run your tests in parallel.
 WebdriverIO already tests each spec (or <dfn>feature file</dfn> in Cucumber) in parallel within a single session.
 In general, try to test a only a single feature per spec file.
 Try to not have too many or too few tests in one file.
 (However, there is no golden rule here.)

 Once your tests have several spec files, you should start running your tests concurrently.
-To do this, adjust the `maxInstances` property in your config file.
-WebdriverIO allows you to run your tests with maximum concurrency—meaning that no matter how many files and tests you have, they can run all in parallel.
-(Certain limits still apply, like your computer’s CPU, concurrency restrictions, etc.)
+To do so, adjust the `maxInstances` property in your config file.
+WebdriverIO allows you to run your tests with maximum concurrency—meaning that no matter how many files and tests you have, they can all run in parallel.
+(This is still subject to certain limits, like your computer’s CPU, concurrency restrictions, etc.)

 > Let's say you have 3 different capabilities (Chrome, Firefox, and Safari) and you have set `maxInstances` to `1`.
-The wdio test runner will spawn 3 processes.
-Therefore, if you have 10 spec files and you set `maxInstances` to `10`, _all_ spec files will get tested simultaneously, and 30 processes will get spawned.
+The WDIO test runner will spawn 3 processes.
+Therefore, if you have 10 spec files and you set `maxInstances` to `10`, _all_ spec files will be tested simultaneously, and 30 processes will be spawned.

 You can define the `maxInstances` property globally to set the attribute for all browsers.

 If you run your own WebDriver grid, you may (for example) have more capacity for one browser than another.
-In this case, you can _limit_ the `maxInstances` in your capability object:
+In that case, you can _limit_ the `maxInstances` in your capability object:

 ```js
 // wdio.conf.js